Lead Story Editor

 Matthew Arkin is a writer, actor, director, professor, and erstwhile attorney who brings a lifetime of storytelling expertise to his role as Lead Story Editor for My Two Cents Editing, where he has provided critique and coaching for fiction and nonfiction authors since 2014.

 Matthew became immersed in the exploration of character, plot, and motivation when he began acting professionally at the age of eight.
 He holds a BA with honors in English from Wesleyan University and a JD from Fordham Law School.
-He has taught at the world-renowned HB Studio in New York City and the Actors Studio in Los Angeles.
-He currently directs the Acting Intensive Program at South Coast Repertory’s Theatre Conservatory in Costa Mesa, California, and is an adjunct professor at Chapman University’s Dodge College of Film and Media Arts, where he teaches visual storytelling and film production.
+He has taught at the world-renowned HB Studio in New York City and currently directs the Acting Intensive Program at South Coast Repertory’s Theatre Conservatory in Costa Mesa, California.
+He is an adjunct professor at Chapman University’s Dodge College of Film and Media Arts, where he teaches visual storytelling and film production.

 Matthew’s Broadway credits include Neil Simon’s The Sunshine Boys with Jack Klugman and Tony Randall, Mr. Simon’s Laughter on the 23rd Floor, and Manhattan Theater Club’s Losing Louie.
 Other New York credits include originating the role of Gabe in Donald Margulies’ Pulitzer Prize winning Dinner with Friends (Drama Desk nomination, Drama League Honoree), Manhattan Theatre Club’s Moonlight and Magnolias, and Richard Dresser’s Rounding Third.
 Regional theater includes Our Mother’s Brief Affair at South Coast Rep., Surf Report at La Jolla Playhouse, The Scene at Hartford Stage Company, Around the World in 80 Days at the Cape Playhouse, Rounding Third at Chicago’s Northlight Theatre, Talley’s Folly at The Bay Street Theatre, Guys and Dolls at Seattle’s 5th Avenue Theater, and Sight Unseen at The George Street Playhouse.